pomerium/documentation/content/docs/tcp/index.md

 ---
 title: TCP Support
 sidebar_label: TCP Connections
-sidebar_position: 6
 pagination_prev: null
-description: >-
-  This article describes how to leverage pomerium for TCP proxying
+description: This article describes how to leverage pomerium for TCP proxying.
-meta:
-  - name: keywords
-    content: pomerium, pomerium-cli, proxy, identity access proxy, ssh, tcp, postgres, database, redis, mysql, application, non http, tunnel
+keywords: [pomerium, pomerium-cli, proxy, identity access proxy, ssh, tcp, postgres, database, redis, mysql, application, non http, tunnel]
 ---

-# TCP Support

 Operations and engineering teams frequently require access to lower level administrative and data protocols such as SSH, RDP, Postgres, MySQL, Redis, etc.

 In addition to managing HTTP based applications, Pomerium can be used to protect non-HTTP systems with the same consistent authorization policy.
-This is achieved by tunneling TCP over HTTP with the help of a client side command built into [`pomerium-cli`]overview/releases#pomerium-cli).
+This is achieved by tunneling TCP over HTTP with the help of a client side command built into [`pomerium-cli`](/docs//releases#pomerium-cli).

 Internally, Pomerium uses the [`CONNECT` method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/CONNECT) to establish the TCP tunnel.